 Travelling across the United States (US), Czech Republic, the United Kingdom (UK), Ukraine, Kenya, New Zealand, Europe and South Africa, Ms Notter visited successful dairy businesses across various operating environments around the world, and industry leaders to identify methods and tools that are driving farmer engagement.

-Ms Notter said encouraging farmers to better utilise research and development outcomes will not only create more sustainable businesses but enhance on-farm operations by maximising management potential.
+Encouraging farmers to better utilise research and development outcomes will create more sustainable businesses and enhance management potential.

 Travelling in Somerset, England, Ms Notter met with dairy farmer, Neil Baker, who has been able to experience successful business growth through a focus on production.